-TypeAtHome.com claims you can make up to $175 for each typing job but there’s a catch…
+TypeAtHome.com says you can make $175 on each typing job, but here's the catch:

-To get access to these jobs you first have to pay them for their ‘typing training’ kits!
+To access these jobs you first have to pay for their ‘typing training kits'.

-Your sneaking suspicion is right – Type At Home is yet another typing job scam and I’m going to show you why.
+Yes your sneaking suspicion is right – Type At Home is yet another typing job scam and in this review, I'm going to show you why.

 Let me be straight with you:

-I am not getting paid to review Type At Home (TAH) and unlike many of the fake reviews out there for this program, I am not affiliated in any way with this work from home scam.
+Unlike many of the fake reviews out there, I am not affiliated in any way with the Type At Home (TAH) home scam.

-But there’s a reason there’s so many fake reviews out there exist…
+But there's a reason so many fake reviews exist…

 Some people are more than happy to sell you a lie in return for a reward.
 I am not one of those.

-I’m just a successful online entrepreneur giving you my honest opinion and what works and what doesn’t in an effort to help you on your road to making money online.
+I'm just a successful online entrepreneur giving my honest opinion on what works and what doesn't to help you on your road to making money online.

-Claiming to be the world’s number one typist company and the leading provider of typist jobs, many people are duped into thinking by paying the $29 – $89 training and registration fee that you’ll be well on your way to making a full-time income from home.
+Many people are duped into thinking by paying the $29-$89 training and registration fee they'll be well on their way to making a full-time income from home.

-According to their terrible YouTube video, you can get paid up to $45 per assignment as a part-time typist, $50 per assignment for a full-time typist and a completely fabricated $100-$175 as a business owner.
+According to their terribly outdated YouTube video (below), you can get paid up to $45 per assignment as a part-time typist, $50 per assignment for a full-time typist or $100-$175 as a business owner.